RPT-FACTBOX-Tennis-Jelena Ostapenko v Timea Bacsinszky - 2017 record

 (Repeats, no change to text)

-June 8 A look at the 2017 records of Latvia's Jelena Ostapenko and Timea Bacsinszky of Switzerland ahead of their semi-final match at the French Open on Thursday (prefix number denotes seeding):
+June 8 (Reuters) - A look at the 2017 records of Latvia's Jelena Ostapenko and Timea Bacsinszky of Switzerland ahead of their semi-final match at the French Open on Thursday (prefix number denotes seeding):

 JELENA OSTAPENKO (record at WTA events and grand slams in 2017)